 The Eunoia Junior College Visual Identity embodies the college's vision, mission, and values.
 The college crest, wordmark and combination marks are used to represent beautiful thinking, all-round development and cultural conversance in multiple environments and styles.
 This guide details the uses of the different logos.

 The Eunoia crest is the principal symbol of the college.
-The primary crest is be applied in typical settings in a range of colours.
-The secondary reversed crest works best in circular environments such as the college collar pin, badges, and social media profile images.
+The primary crest is applied in typical settings in Eunoia Blue.
+The secondary crest is applied in circular environments such as the college collar pin, badges, and social media profile images.

-It should be used with optimal readability and visibility in mind.
-The crest may also be used in combination with the college wordmark, as seen in the Combination Marks section below.
+The Eunoia crest should be used with optimal readability and visibility in mind.
+The crest may also be used in combination with the wordmark, as seen in the combination marks below.